 The Heritage Society is the collective group of individuals and institutions which have contributed to the Council's Endowment Fund.
 Membership in the Heritage Society entitles the donor to attend Heritage Society gatherings.
 These gatherings:

-For more information on Planned Giving and the San Diego-Imperial Council Heritage Society, please contact Kent Lee, Development Director, at 619.298.6121 x215.
+For more information on Planned Giving and the San Diego-Imperial Council Heritage Society, please contact Sean Roy at 619.298.6121 x215.